D7039E-E7032E/Project-Report/README.md

 </p>

 <p>
 Another solution is to allow each robot to venture out on its own and generate a local map that is stored locally on the robot.
-It would then return to its starting point after a certain condition has been met, be that in distance or time traveled.
+It would then return to its starting point after a certain condition has been met, be that in distance or time travelled.
 Once back at the starting point it could then transfer the local map to the central station where it would be merged into the global map.
 The updated global map would then be passed back to the robot and it could go back to exploring with the new data.
 </p>

 <p>